When a tenant or landlord breaches the Residential Tenancies Act 1986 (the Act), it is important to understand what you can do to put it right.

 The tenant can only have a party with the landlord's consent. |

-This clause would also breach the tenant's right to quiet enjoyment of the property. |
+This condition would also breach the tenant's right to quiet enjoyment of the property. |

 The tenant will pay for fixed water charges. |